 14.)
 Follow winning online return policies.

-• Set a time limit for refunds.
+- Set a time limit for refunds.
 Providing your customers between thirty and ninety days to send back a buy is a ton of time, in most cases.
 A duration limit would make your inventory management pretty much more straightforward and deduct your losses on the returns.

 Conclusion

-Undoubtedly, how to decrease the product return percentage is a hot topic, and it always will be, as nothing hurts more than seeing a successful sale converting into a returned one.
+Undoubtedly, how to decrease the product return percentage is a hot topic, and it always will be, as nothing hurts more than seeing a successful sale convert into a returned one.
 It’s a big failure if this percentage is over the normal limit.

 Being optimistic, you’ll be able to increase the success percentage, and obviously, your income is also going to increase.
 The return policy is a must, but you need to be pretty sharp while narrating it, and it should be something that never offends a potential buyer.